tiago-volta/HackUDC-2025/security.md

-TherapIA Security
+TerapIA Security

-This page documents the security measures implemented in TherapIA, the AI-powered psychological chatbot.
+This page documents the security measures implemented in TerapIA, the AI-powered psychological chatbot.

 Principles

-TherapIA provides a secure environment to ensure user privacy and data protection.
+TerapIA provides a secure environment to ensure user privacy and data protection.
 It follows strict authentication and authorization mechanisms to safeguard sensitive conversations.

 The chatbot operates through a single secure interface where all users and applications must authenticate before accessing any service.

 Security considerations include:

-Authentication – Verifying the identity of the user interacting with TherapIA.
+Authentication – Verifying the identity of the user interacting with TerapIA.

 Authorization – Ensuring that users only have access to permitted functionalities.

 Supported Versions

-TherapIA provides security updates for all active versions, with long-term support (LTS) for major releases.
+TerapIA provides security updates for all active versions, with long-term support (LTS) for major releases.
 Users are encouraged to keep their applications updated to ensure they receive the latest security patches.

 Reporting a Vulnerability